CMMC Practice SI.L1-3.14.1 – Flaw Remediation: Identify, report, and correct information and information system flaws in a timely manner.

 Links to Publicly Available Resources

-This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 1.
+This document provides self-assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 1.
 In this blog, Kaseya will discuss patch management policy best practices and explain how they contribute to a better patching environment for large and small organizations alike.
 This NIST Special Publication is designed to provide guidelines for BIOS protections in server-class systems.
 This NIST Special Publication is designed to provide a comprehensive set of security recommendations for the current landscape of the storage infrastructure.
 This NIST Special Publication is designed to assist organizations in understanding the basics of enterprise patch management technologies.
-The link below is an example from North Carolina State University of a Security Patching Standard.
+The following is an example from North Carolina State University of a Security Patching Standard.
 This SANS whitepaper examines the role of project management in building a successful vulnerability management program.
 This SANS whitepaper looks at how a vulnerability management process could be designed and implemented within an organization.
 This SANS whitepaper presents one methodology for identifying, evaluating and applying security patches.

 Discussion [NIST SP 800-171 R2]